Overview of steps in Data Hub.

 Choosing Steps for Your Flow

-- Before you can configure and run a mapping step, you must have some enveloped data in a database (the result of an ingestion/loading step).
+- Before you can configure and run a mapping step, you must have some enveloped data in a database (the result of an ingestion step).

 - Before running the mastering step, you must have some mapped data in a database (the result of a mapping step), and all data to be compared must be mapped to the same entity model.

-Essentially, an ingestion/loading step must be executed before a mapping step, which must be executed before a mastering step.
-If using split-step mastering, the matching step must be executed before the merging step.
+Essentially, an ingestion step must be executed before a mapping step, which must be executed before a mastering step.
+However, these steps are not required to be in the same flow.

 - Flow A might handle ingesting HR data from a New York subsidiary and then mapping that ingested data to an entity model.